 Featuring Barclay Beales, Chris Leonard, Tom Mann, James Graham, Reece Bibby, Jake Sims, Casey Johnson, and Charlie Jones, Stereo Kicks - despite being eliminated in week eight - are still going strong post-X Factor.

 In January 2015, they played their own headline show in London, before ripping through another series of shows for April.
 Their debut single, Love Me So, looks set to hit shelves in June.

 That same day, they headline a night at London's O2 Shepherds Bush Empire, where they'll be launching the single.
 If you're fan, get your tickets via Stereoboard below!

 Oops, Stereo Kicks doesn't currently have any events scheduled!

 We don't know of any Stereo Kicks tour dates, events or tickets at the current time.
-If you'd like to be kept informed when new Stereo Kicks shows are announced, please set up a tour alert above or you can sign up for our FREE weekly tour newsletter here.
+If you'd like to be kept informed when new Stereo Kicks shows are announced, please set up a tour alert above or you can sign up for our FREE tour newsletter here.

 manchester phones 4 u arena/MEN arena on February 21 2015